degenerate-developer/lgtm/README.md

 ## MM Protocol (very-experimental)

-I use `mm-protocol.md` to edit the structure of the `lgtm-protocol.md`.
+i use `mm-protocol.md` to edit the structure of the `lgtm-protocol.md`.

-The Meta-Meta Protocol is a meta-meta-prompt that is used for editing meta-prompts.
+the Meta-Meta Protocol is a meta-meta-prompt that is used for editing meta-prompts.

-I tried to define the categories in such a way that they can be used to model every agentic pattern from the "Building effective agents" article by anthropic.
+i tried to define the categories in such a way that they can be used to model every agentic pattern from the "Building effective agents" article by anthropic.

-I also tried to ensure that the mm protocol would make changes in a more effective way by specifying certain mathematical properties.
+i also tried to ensure that the mm protocol would make changes in a more effective way by specifying certain mathematical properties.

 ## QAs